Alfred Jodl: World War II

 Jodl spent most of the war at the Wolf's Lair, Hitler's forward command post in East Prussia.
-On 1 February 1944, he was promoted to the rank of Generaloberst ('colonel general', a four-star rank).
-He was among those slightly injured during the 20 July plot of 1944 against Hitler, during which he suffered a concussion.
+On 1 February 1944, he was promoted to the rank of (a four-star rank).
+He was among those slightly injured during the 20 July plot of 1944 against Hitler.

-On 6 May 1945, Jodl was awarded the Knight's Cross of the Iron Cross by Grand admiral Karl Dönitz, who had succeeded Hitler on 30 April 1945 as head of Germany and its armed forces.
+On 6 May 1945, Jodl was awarded the Knight's Cross of the Iron Cross by Grand Admiral Karl Dönitz, who had succeeded Hitler on 30 April 1945 as head of Germany and its armed forces.

 Following regional surrenders of German forces in Europe, Jodl was sent by Dönitz to respond to the demand for "immediate, simultaneous and unconditional surrender on all fronts."
 Jodl signed the German Instrument of Surrender on 7 May 1945 in Reims on behalf of the OKW.
 The surrender to all the Allies was concluded on 8 May in Berlin.
-On 13 May, on the arrest of Generalfeldmarschall Wilhelm Keitel, Jodl succeeded him as Chief of OKW.
+On 13 May, on the arrest of Wilhelm Keitel, Jodl succeeded him as Chief of OKW.